Saskia-vB/eng57-devops/AWS.md

 ## Network Access Control List (NACL)
 - optional layer of security to control access between route tables and subnets
 - configured to allow all traffic for the subnet it is associated
 - * ensures that if a packet doesn't match any of the other numbered rules it's access is denied
   - you can't modify or remove this rule
 - rules are wider
+- you need to specify both rules in and out
+- they are stateless
+- there is an order to the rules
+- Public NACL - rules in:
+- subnet basis

 ### rules:
 - each subnet in your VPC must be associated with an ACL
 - a subnet can only be associated with one ACL however, one ACL can be associated with multiple subnets
 - an ACL contains a list of numbered rules which are evaluated in order, starting with the lowest
 - ACLs are stateless, responses to allow inbound traffic are subject to the rules for outbound traffic

+## Jenkins on AWS
+-